mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

 [#10843](https://github.com/mixxxdj/mixxx/pull/10843)
 - RingDelayBufferTest: refactor includes and span creation

-The tests for the RingDelayBuffer are refactorized and the span creations are deduplicated.
+The tests for the RingDelayBuffer are refactored and the span creations are deduplicated.

 <hr />